yellow flower in tilt shift lens

 Do you believe me yet?
 Have you accepted that the truth of who you are is your most powerful secret weapon as an actor?

 It’s okay if not.
 For some of us, it can be really difficult to go on that journey and feel as though we are enough just as we are.
-I can only hope that the way I’ve laid it out here can help you see why it’s helpful to our work to find self-acceptance.

 Start small.
 Give your character your insecurities to cope with, and let them help you understand them further.
-The more you do it the easier it will become and the more cathartic it will feel.
+The more you do it, the easier it will become and the more cathartic it will feel.